Coaxial loudspeaker: Professional audio

 In the late 1970s, Bill Putnam of Universal Audio worked with Ed Long and his patented Time Alignment crossover design to fix the long-standing problem of the two bandpasses not being aligned in time at their crossover point.
 The Altec 604 was given this elaborate new crossover feature and incorporated into the UREI 813 studio monitor, which also had a second woofer physically separate from the coaxial pair.
 This design dominated recording studios of the 1980s, and time alignment became a feature of competing manufacturers.
 In 1977, Bob Cavin of McCune Sound in San Francisco modified the Altec 604 for the McCune SM-4, a large proprietary stage wedge, using John Meyer's patented high-compliance compression driver diaphragm, a higher-power woofer, and processor-controlled bi-amplification with line-level all-pass time alignment.
 The McCune SM-4 was the first multi-angle stage monitor, and was used by many McCune clients such as the Playboy Jazz Festival and the Monterey Jazz Festival.
-In the 2000s, digital signal processing (DSP) was used by Fulcrum Acoustic to reduce some of the coaxial drawbacks such the diffraction of the woofer's upper range around the central horn, by filling in this "shadow" with low frequency sound from the compression driver, and by countering the out-of-time reflections bouncing off of the woofer.
+In the 2000s, digital signal processing (DSP) was used by Fulcrum Acoustic to reduce some of the coaxial drawbacks, such as the diffraction of the woofer's upper range around the central horn, by filling in this shadow with low-frequency sound from the compression driver, and by countering the out-of-time reflections bouncing off the woofer.

 Coaxial loudspeakers have been used in stage monitors, giving musicians a more even sound field because of the single-source characteristic.
 As well, the enclosure may be made more compact.
 In the 1980s, Professional Audio Systems (PAS), using Time Alignment technology from Ed Long, sold the popular SW series of compact stage wedges, offered with a 12- or 15-inch woofer, and having a projecting high-frequency horn as in the 604.
 Other stage monitors using coaxial designs are made by Clair Brothers, L-Acoustics, Radian Audio Engineering, RCF, Beyma, dB Technologies, Fulcrum Acoustic, and Rat Sound in partnership with Eastern Acoustic Works.

 David Gunness and Fulcrum Acoustic have designed coaxial loudspeakers beginning in 2009, notably collaborating with PreSonus in 2013 to create the self-powered line of Sceptre S6 and S8 coaxial studio monitors, and releasing Fulcrum's own FH15 full-range horn-loaded loudspeaker series in 2018.
 All of the coaxial Fulcrum designs use digital signal processing to reduce distortion modes.
 Fulcrum's proprietary process is called Temporal Equalization (TQ).

 In 2015, Fluid Audio launched the FX8 studio monitor, featuring a coaxial design with the tweeter mounted directly in front of the woofer on a fixed post.
 The tweeter is housed in a plastic waveguide reducing intermodulation distortion.